If you are interested in SEO and netlinking, you know thatgetting quality backlinks is essential for a good SEO.

 Search engines clearly state that buying backlinks to improve a website’s ranking violates their guidelines.

-While Google and Bing cannot penalize all paid links, they spend a lot of time and resources finding ways to detect them.
+While Google and Bing can’t penalize all paid links, they spend a lot of time and resources finding ways to detect them.
 Poor quality paid links therefore present an extremely high risk of penalty for your website.

 The Internet contains huge amounts of spam, and spammy links often go both ways.
 A website that links to spam is probably itself spam, and in turn has many spam sites pointing to it.

 The best directories are those that provide useful information to your potential customers.
-Take TripAdvisor or Yelp, for example: they are essential for local businesses that serve consumers in a specific service area.
+Take TripAdvisor or Yelp for example: they are essential for local businesses that serve consumers in a specific service area.
 Therefore, building links in niche directories and directories relevant to your industry can be beneficial to your SEO.

-Simply make a list of the best blogs and forums in your niche, and then post high-quality comments to them with a link pointing to your website in the dedicated field.
+Just make a list of the best blogs and forums in your niche, then post high quality comments with a link to your website in the dedicated field.

 To make the backlink look natural, you should use your brand name with other keyword variations.
-For example, if your site is imob.com, a real estate training site, you can use these different anchor text variations to generate backlinks: imob real estate training or imob real estate agents.
+For example, if your site is imob.com, a real estate training site, you can use these different anchor text variants to generate backlinks: imob real estate training or imob real estate agents.

 You can also modify the anchor text by using URLs with your target keywords: http://imob.com real estate, http://imob.com real estate training, real estate training on www.imob.com.

-Although search engines treat socially shared links differently than other types of links, they do notice them and take them into account.
+Although search engines treat socially shared links differently than other types of links, they do notice and take them into account.